SASE-Drexel/mentorship-2024/_collections/_mentors/2023-10-20-Reina-Chang.md

 ### About

-dragonboat, outrigger canoeing, thrifting, playing wordhunt, exploring the city & eat delicious food, listen to music (rnb & kpop)
+i'm an ambivert, big city type of girl.
+I like to take spontaneous trips exploring places i've never been to and trying new foods. i am very ambitious and i usually know what i want so if you need someone to tell you to make an impulse purchase i'm that person.

 ### Why Do I Want To Be a SASE Mentor?

-To pass my FE exam before graduating from Drexel

-### Career Goals

 Coming into college I hoped to look for an upperclassmen who was in major to help guide me throw my classes and share their experience within the discipline; however, I wasn't able to meet anyone.
 I want to be the change for the people in my major for the lowerclassmen so that they can have a different experience than me.
 As a CAEE major I hope to open doors to other CAEE lowerclassmen to feel like they have someone to talk to able their career goals/explorations. have i mentioned i love to network with ppl :)

+### Career Goals

+To pass my FE exam before graduating from Drexel

 ### Co-ops